AlecDivito/kv/.notes/chapter-2/Bitcask.md

 This document is a small summary of the following paper:
 [A log-Structured Hash Table for Fast Key/Value Data](https://github.com/basho/bitcask/blob/develop/doc/bitcask-intro.pdf)

+Bitcask repository is hosted on github.
+To read it go [here](https://github.com/basho/bitcask)

 ## Abstract

 Bitcask is a database Server that writes to files.
 Where the